World Bank says to help with Libya rebuilding

 "We are ready to support the people in Libya," World Bank Managing Director Sri Mulyani Indrawati said.
 "Our experts have started coordinating with their partners already and we are moving fast to begin work."

-The World Bank's sister organization, the IMF, on Saturday said it had endorsed the rebel transitional council and would send a team to Libya as soon as security permits.
+The World Bank's sister organisation, the IMF, on Saturday said it had endorsed the rebel transitional council and would send a team to Libya as soon as security permits.

 The recognition of the former rebel forces as Libya's official government by the IMF and World Bank are usually seen as a sign for donors and investors to engage with a country and should reassure them of independent oversight.